geshan/geshan.github.com/source/_posts/2016-04-28-3-simple-rules-for-less-or-no-git-conflicts.markdown

 - git
 ---

 Do you write at least 10 lines of code a day in any programming language?
-Do you work alone of in a team?
+Do you work alone or in a team?
-If your answer is yes to both questions, you need to learn git even if you work alone in a project.
+If your answer is yes to both questions, you need to learn `git` even if you work alone in a project.
 [Git](https://git-scm.com/) is the most popular versions control system and it has become a must have software engineer skill.